emacs-mirror/emacs/mps/manual/source/glossary/n.rst

         .. mps:specific::

-            The MPS defines the :term:`C` preprocessor macro :c:macro:`MPS_PF_ALIGN` to be the natural alignment of the platform.
+            The MPS platform interface defines the :term:`C` preprocessor macro :c:macro:`MPS_PF_ALIGN` to be the
+            natural alignment of the platform.

     nepotism